 At the University of Belgrade, as well as in Nova Gorica and Koper, she conducted several guest lectures, attended international anthropological conferences.
 In June and July 2005, she organized an exhibition of photographs by Souleyman Mohammed The Modern Nomads in collaboration with the Slovenian Ethnographic Museum and the Murska Sobota Provincial Museum.
 She is a member of the International Editorial Board of the Afrika magazine - the Arts and Culture Study, the Africanist Network at EASA, the African Center and the Liminal Institute.

-Konstantinos Aivaliotis, Director "Hellas Film for Promotion and Distribution" at Greek Film Centre, Athens, GR
+Konstantinos Aivaliotis, Director of Promotion at the Greek Film Centre Athens, GR

 Doctor of Philosophy (Ph.D.), Social Anthropology · (2010 - 2014) at the Panteion University, Athens.
 Before that he obtained a Master of Arts (M.A.) degree in Visual Anthropology Goldsmiths College, U. of London, and Master's degree in Sociology and Anthropology Université de Rouen.
 Apart from work at the Greek Film Centre, he is a pert of the organizing committee of the Summer School "Visual Ethnography of Cityscapes".
 Before that he was the festival director of the Athens Ethnographic Film Festival and a programmer at the Athens International Film Festival.